Skip to content

 With a non clustered storage appliance, services such as NFS, SMB etc. are accessed using the IP address of the storage appliance itself.
 For clustered systems this causes an issue in that when the pool, and by implication any services reliant on that pool, is migrated to another node, those services become inaccessible using the original storage appliances IP address (as it no longer hosts those services).

-4. In the GUI navigate to ** Network -> Global Configuration ** and update the TrueNAS host name database with static entries for the cluster nodes.
+1. In the TrueNAS GUI navigate to Network -> Global Configuration and update the TrueNAS host name database with static entries for the cluster nodes.
 This step is essential so host name lookup is not reliant on any external services that could potentially fail.
 Each node should have entries for all cluster nodes in the host name database using the format:

 IPaddress FQDN hostname